-- Program managers: strategic maestros orchestrating project success.
+- Program managers: strategic maestros are orchestrating project success.

 - Differences: project managers as conductors, program managers as composers.

-- Key skills: blend of project management expertise, soft skills, and industry knowledge.
+- Key skills: a blend of project management expertise, soft skills, and industry knowledge.

 - Resource allocation: prioritizing projects for maximum impact and efficiency.

 - Stakeholder management: art form fostering trust, collaboration, and engagement.

 - Risk mitigation: proactive approach, vigilance, and anticipation to cut disruptions.